 If a person does have the time and the money to afford to further his education for the purpose of pastoral ministry, are there any seminaries or Bible Colleges that you would recommend?

 I would recommend that if a young man desires to get training for pastoral ministry that he seriously consider this kind of schooling.
 If a person lives in southern California, there is the School of Ministry at Calvary Chapel Costa Mesa that offers a great two year program.
 There is also the Calvary Chapel Bible College in Murrieta, California that offers an excellent education (they also have many extension campuses around the U.S., Europe, South America, etc).
-There is also a newly formed seminary, called Veritas Evangelical Seminary that I'm really excited about.
-Norman Geisler, Ron Rhodes, Gary Habermas, Thomas Ice, Ergun Caner and some of my other favorites will be teaching there (located in Murrieta, California).Are you married?
+There is also a seminary called Veritas Evangelical Seminary that I'm excited about.
+Norman Geisler, Ron Rhodes, Ed Hindson, Thomas Ice, Jay Smith and some of my other favorites are teaching there in Murrieta, California.Are you married?

 Yes, very happily so to an amazing, beautiful woman named Anastasia.